appscode/blog/content/post/run-elasticsearch-in-aws/index.md

 elasticsearch.kubedb.com/es-topology-cluster created
 ```

 * In this yaml we can see in the `spec.version` field specifies the version of Elasticsearch.
-Here, we are using Elasticsearch version `xpack-8.2.0` of ElasticStack distribution..
+Here, we are using Elasticsearch version `xpack-8.2.0` which is used to provision `Elasticsearch-8.2.0` with xpack auth plugin.
 You can list the KubeDB supported versions of Elasticsearch CR by running `kubectl get elasticsearchversions` command.
 * `spec.storage` specifies PVC spec that will be dynamically allocated to store data for this database.
 This storage spec will be passed to the StatefulSet created by KubeDB operator to run database pods.
 You can specify any StorageClass available in your cluster with appropriate resource requests.
 * `spec.enableSSL` - specifies whether the HTTP layer is secured with certificates or not.
 * `spec.storageType` - specifies the type of storage that will be used for Elasticsearch database.
 It can be `Durable` or `Ephemeral`.
 The default value of this field is `Durable`.
 If `Ephemeral` is used then KubeDB will create the Elasticsearch database using `EmptyDir` volume.
 In this case, you don't have to specify `spec.storage` field.
 This is useful for testing purposes.